Mesh Augmentation of LoRaWAN-based IoT Networks: Message Forwarding

 \subsection{Uplink Message Forwarding}

+There are three kinds of uplink messages that can be received by a LIMA Node (LN): (1) from an ED directly to an LG, (2) from a LIMA Router (LR) to an LG, (3) from an ED to an LR, and (4) from an LR to another LR.
+An LN determines which of these four cases applies as follows.
+An uplink message is from an ED if it has no LIMA header, and and the Frame type (FType) field in the LoRaWAN MAC header (MHDR) is 2 (“unconfirmed uplink”) or 4 (“confirmed uplink”).
+An uplink message is from an LR if it has a LIMA header (identified by the first three bits of the PHYPayload being 111), AND the Header Type in the header is 0 (“00”).
+Thus, an LG/LR can decide which of the above four cases is true, and proceeds accordingly as below.

-Uplink message forwarding through the LIMA mesh network to a Server via an LG may be thought of in three parts: (1) From the ED to multiple LRs, from amongst which one LR is selected to continue forwarding the message -- we term this LR as the \textit{Designated Edge Router (DER)}; (2) multi-hop through the LRs to the LG; and (3) from the LG to the Server.
+Uplink message forwarding through the LIMA mesh network to a Server via an LG may be thought of in three parts: (1) From the ED to multiple LRs, from amongst which one LR is selected to continue forwarding the message; (2) multi-hop through the LRs to the LG; and (3) from the LG to the Server.
 We describe the first in subsection \ref{sec:designated-edge-router} and the latter two in subsection \ref{sec:uplink-multi-hop-tunneling}.

 A packet received at an LR is first checked to see if the ED address in the LoRaWAN header is in the LR’s Do-Not-Forward (DNoF) list (see section \ref{sec:dnof-list-management} for details) that contains a list of all EDs that are directly receivable.
 If so, it is silently discarded.
 The discussion below applies to those messages that are not in the DNoF and therefore need to be forwarded.